gerardpontino/Certified-Kubernetes-Security-Specialist/README.md

 # Helpful Resources

 1. https://orca.tufin.io/netpol/ - You can get your network policies explained by pasting it into this tool.
+2. https://vim.rtorr.com/ - Getting yourself familiarized with the vi shortcuts would help you make change the configurations faster.

 # Topics
 ## Cluster Setup 10%